 In resource-limited areas, written communication training or family homework can be used initially, but these cannot replace professional systemic analysis.
 In cases of severe family violence, priority should be given to safe individual counseling.

-Before participating in family therapy, family members are advised to adjust their mental states to be open to communication.
-It is helpful to discuss the main family issues with the therapist in advance and prepare specific recent examples of family interactions.
-Therapists may ask members to fill out psychological questionnaires or suggest avoiding overly prescriptive dialogue before therapy to facilitate smooth progress.
+Before participating in family therapy, it is recommended that family members adjust their mental states to be open to communication.
+They should discuss primary issues with the therapist in advance and prepare specific recent family interaction cases.
+Therapists may ask members to fill out psychological questionnaires or advise avoiding overly preset dialogue directions to facilitate smooth therapy sessions.

-How should tensions be handled when disagreements arise during therapy?Therapists typically guide both parties to express feelings rather than criticize, for example, "I feel ignored" instead of "You never listen to me."
-If emotions escalate, the therapist may pause the conversation, offer time for cooling down, or shift focus to prevent conflicts from worsening.
-Members are encouraged to practice "non-violent communication" skills beforehand to improve therapy outcomes.
+How should tense atmospheres be handled when disagreements arise during therapy?Therapists typically guide both parties to express feelings rather than criticize, for example, using "I feel ignored" instead of "You never listen to me."
+If emotions escalate, the therapist may pause the discussion, provide time for cooling down, or shift focus to prevent conflict escalation.
+Members can practice "non-violent communication" techniques beforehand to improve therapy outcomes.

 How are the frequency and duration of therapy sessions arranged?It is generally recommended to have 1-2 sessions per month, each lasting about 90-120 minutes.
-The total duration depends on the complexity of the family issues; mild communication problems may require 3-6 sessions, while deep structural issues might need 6-12 months.
-Therapists will evaluate progress every 4-6 weeks and adjust the frequency and goals accordingly.
+The total number of sessions depends on the complexity of family issues; mild communication problems may require 3-6 sessions, while deep structural issues may need 6-12 months.
+Therapists will evaluate progress every 4-6 weeks and adjust frequency and goals accordingly.

-How can relationships be maintained after completing therapy?After therapy, families are advised to hold a "self-directed family meeting" quarterly to review communication patterns and set new goals.
-Follow-up consultations are often provided, or family relationship maintenance books are recommended.
+How can relationships be maintained after completing therapy?After therapy, it is advised that families hold a "self-directed family meeting" quarterly to review communication patterns and set new goals.
+Therapists often offer follow-up consultations or recommend relationship maintenance books.
 Members should continue practicing communication tools learned during therapy, such as "active listening."

-What factors influence the effectiveness of family therapy?The key factors include the willingness and honesty of members to participate.
-Resistance from any member can reduce effectiveness.
+What factors influence the effectiveness of family therapy?The key factors include members’ willingness to participate and their level of honesty.
+Resistance from any member may reduce effectiveness.
 The therapist’s professionalism, the history of family issues, and members’ ability to perform assigned exercises also impact outcomes.
-Studies show that family therapy with active participation can achieve a success rate of 60-75%.
+Studies show that family therapy with therapist collaboration can achieve a success rate of 60-75%.